-During 2012, the Executive Committee held no meetings, the Audit Committee held nine meetings, the Compensation Committee held three meetings, the Nominating Committee held one meeting and the Succession Committee held five meetings.
-Each Director attended at least 75% of the aggregate of the Board and committee meetings on which he served in 2012.
+During 2013, the Executive Committee held no meetings, the Audit Committee held nine meetings, the Compensation Committee held two meetings, the Nominating Committee held three meetings and the Succession

+Committee held five meetings.
+Each Director attended at least 75% of the aggregate of the Board and committee meetings on which he served in 2013.

-For a description of services provided to the Company by Robert H. Simandl and Avi Eden during 2012, see "Compensation Committee Interlocks and Insider Participation."
+For a description of services provided to the Company by Robert H. Simandl and Avi Eden during 2013, see "Compensation Committee Interlocks and Insider Participation."